EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-4-install-html.md

 Install
 ----------

 From the user’s point of view, BigBlueButton is a virtual classroom for online teaching and learning.
-It was built for online learning, has a large community of teachers and developers that constantly work to improve it, and is deeply embedded into the world’s major leanrning management system.
+It was built for online learning, has a large community of teachers and developers that constantly work to improve it, and is deeply embedded into the world’s major learning management system.
 Users run BigBlueButton within their [browsers](https://docs.bigbluebutton.org/support/faq.html#what-are-the-minimum-bandwidth-requirements-for-a-user) with no additional software to install.

 From the administrator’s point of view, BigBlueButton web-based application.
 The BigBlueButton server runs a number of back-end processes to handle media, incoming [API calls](https://docs.bigbluebutton.org/dev/api.html), processing of uploaded slides, and conversion of captured media into [recordings](https://docs.bigbluebutton.org/dev/recording.html).
-Administrators install BigBlueButton on a Ubunt 18.04 64-bit server.
+Administrators install BigBlueButton on a Ubuntu 18.04 64-bit server.
 This document shows you how to install.

 Before you install
 ==========